 The apex predator of the sea.
-The orca or killer whale is the largest member of the dolphin family and we typically get a few sightings of them per year, more-so in winter months but they have shown up in summer as well.
-We tend to see them here off the Orange County coast every January and June with other sightings randomly between them.
+The orca or killer whale is the largest member of the dolphin family and we typically get a few sightings of them per year, more-so in winter months.
+We tend to see them here off the Orange County coast every January and June with other sightings randomly throughout the year.
 There are different types of orcas, the ones we usually see here are known as transient/biggs type orcas which feed on mammals like whales, dolphins, seals, and sea lions.
 One of the most frequented pods here is known as the CA-51 pod which consists of 4 orcas known as Star (matriarch), Bumper (son), Orion (son), Comet (daughter).
-In Monterey Bay, they are seen much often as well as many other transient type orcas.
-We also get sightings of "ETP" (Eastern Tropical Pacific) orcas which not much info is known about them but thought that they are typically found to the South off the coast of Mexico and feed mostly on fish, they tend to be more shy than the CA-51's.
-A pod that was often sighted here was nicknamed "LA Pod" but there has not been a sighting of them in several years now.
+In Monterey Bay, they are seen more often as well as many other transient type orcas.
+We also get sightings of "ETP" (Eastern Tropical Pacific) orcas which not much info is known about them but thought that they are typically found to the South off the coast of Mexico and feed mostly on fish, rays, and dolphins, they tend to be more shy than the CA-51's.
+A pod that was often sighted here was nicknamed "LA Pod" but there has not been a sighting of them anywhere for several years.
 We also rarely get sightings of offshore type orcas which live mostly farther out in the ocean and travel in massive pods spread out over several miles, they specialize in eating sharks and rays.
-They are usually seen in pods of about 50-80.
+They are usually travel in pods of about 50-80.

 Transient type orcas also known as Biggs Killer Whales named after Dr. Michael Bigg who discovered that there are different types of killer whales before his passing.
 These types of orcas are who we usually see off the coast of Orange County when they do come around.